kitze/tired-of-webdev/README.md

 ## React
 - You either have a 300 line component, or you have 2 choices: prop drilling for 30 levels, or add context and properly type the context.
 Ugh.
 Especially typing the context is a PITA.
+- Why doesn't React do the work for me.
+React feels like I'm hand coding assembly for speed.
+Why am I memoizing things manually that it already knows I'm using.

 ## Prisma
 - After running a db:migrate